-The sample should be filtered through a 0.45 μm membrane filter in order to remove any solid material and to stabilise the sample for the subsequent analyses.
+The sample should be filtered through a 0.45 μ m membrane or syringe filter in order to remove any solid material and to stabilise the sample for the subsequent analyses.
 Filtration considerably decreases the possibility of microbially-induced changes (e.g. nitrogen transformations) in the samples as it removes all micro-organisms (except viruses).
 Thus, the stability and lifetime of the samples are increased.
 The membrane filter used should be tested beforehand in order to ensure that there is no release of soluble or particulate, carbon-containing material/compounds from the membrane.
-Filter paper should not be used owing to possible contamination by NH4 and carbon.
+Filter paper should not be used owing to possible contamination by NH4+ and carbon.
 Many types of membranes release small amounts of particulate material (containing carbon) when first used, and this will affect the DOC determination.
 However, this problem can be avoided by "rinsing" the membrane in the membrane holder with a known volume of pure water or (preferably) sample prior to filtration of the sample proper.
 Each laboratory should determine the minimum amount of rinsing water required.
 Tests on a number of membrane types have shown that ca. 50 ml is sufficient.
+Note that certain analysers may contain an internal filter to protect the device from damage by large particles, which could have a smaller pore size (e.g. 0.2 μm).